AMSP-04/NETN-ETR/NETN-ETR.md

 A `MagicResource` shall update the entity resources.
 Waiting or executing tasks of the entity are affected in the sense that these tasks have more or less resources available after the `MagicResource`.

 ## Implementation Requirements

-This section lists the requirements for applications that implement Entity Tasking and Reporting.
-The requirements are provided from receiver point of view (entity taskee, the federate application modelling the entity) and sender point of view (entity tasker, the federate application sending a task or receiving a report for an entity).
+The implementation requirements are provided from receiver point of view (entity taskee, the federate application modelling the entity) and sender point of view (entity tasker, the federate application sending a task or receiving a report for an entity).

 The receiver:
 1. SHALL support all ETR TaskManagement and ETR SimCon classes.